jarodchristiansen/jarodchristiansen/README.md

 # Jarod Christiansen

-**Search infrastructure and AI-powered product engineering** — building systems where frontend depth meets backend scale.
+**Elegant, accessible user interfaces, and AI-powered product engineering**.

-Currently building large scale search and multi-tenant marketplaces at [Storable](https://www.storable.com).
+Currently building large-scale search and multi-tenant marketplaces at [Storable](https://www.storable.com).
 I lead a 5-person engineering team and own the full stack from query architecture to UI.

 ---